Exmark Z Turf Equipment Backyard Life

 Building The Beef Brisket Sandwich

-Once the brisket had been fully prepped, rubbed down, and smoked—and the BBQ sauce has been made—it’s time to build a brisket melt!
+Once the brisket had been prepped, rubbed down, and smoked—and the BBQ sauce made—it’s time to build a brisket melt!
 David first slices off fresh, warm brisket from the fatty end and puts it aside for the melt.
 He then takes a warm skillet and toasts two slices of bread in butter.

-After the bread has been toasted, he lays the slices to the side, grabs the brisket, and shingles it onto the griddle, laying two slices of cheese on top to melt.
+After the bread has been toasted, he lays the slices to the side.
+He then grabs the brisket, and shingles it onto the griddle, laying two slices of cheese on top to melt.
 After melted and warmed, he transfers the cheesy brisket to the toast, layering it with pickles, jalapeños, and crispy hash browns.
 Before finishing the sandwich off with the other slice, David drizzles his homemade Alabama white BBQ sauce on top.

 David Bancroft’s Beef Brisket Melt